What do you need to can food?

 Having the right tools will make canning easier and safe.
 Here’s the absolutely essential supplies you must have to can food safely.
 I’ve included recommendations for specific products, too.
 You don’t need a ton of special equipment to can food but there are a few things that you should have on hand, and a few others that will make canning easier.

-Disclosure: I’m an affiliate for Lehman’s Hardware, Azure Standard and other companies.
+Disclosure: I’m an affiliate for Lehman’s Hardware, Azure Standard, Bookshop, Amazon.com, Le Creuset, other companies.
 Clicking on links in my articles and purchasing products may result in the seller offering me compensation.
-I only share products I use and enjoy.
-Affiliate relationships help me cover the cost of producing content for Hey Big Splendor.
+I only share products I believe in and I only provide links when I believe doing so will benefit my readers.